Joel Z. Montgomery

 In addition to an active trial practice in Texas courts, Mr. Montgomery represents clients in Texas appellate courts and in proceedings before the American Arbitration Association (AAA), International Centre for Dispute Resolution (ICDR), and other arbitration tribunals.
 Before co-founding Shipley Snell, he practiced in the Houston office of Baker Botts.

-Multiple representations of refining and marketing company in breach of contract, commercial torts, and personal injury matters.
+Multiple representations of major refining and marketing company in breach of contract, commercial torts, and personal injury matters.

 Represented an international petrochemical company in AAA arbitration that involved complex accounting, non-competition, and contractual issues arising from a 50-year joint venture.
 Shipley Snell’s client recovered $120 million and defeated all of the damage claims against it, which exceeded $200 million.
 Baypo Limited Partnership v.
 Lyondell Chemical Co., et al., 940 A.2d 20 (Del.
 Ch.
 2007).